Search for objects by various conditions

 Related news and articles

 Object type – a drop-down list that allows you to specify among the types of objects you want to search.

-Search in - switches that allow you to specify the search area: by the Properties of the object, by the Attributes of the object or by the Quantities of the object.
+Search in – switches that allow you to specify the search area: by the Properties of the object, by the Parameters of the object or by the Quantities of the object.
 At least one value must be specified.

 – if the search by Quantities is specified, opens the unit settings dialog: